What is Our Blood?

 How will Our Blood raise money for refugees and where will the funds go?

 Our Blood is entirely not-for-profit and aims to generate around $30 million or more, through the sale of Our Blood, double donor pledges, website donations, unique artwork sales, fundraiser events and galas, limited edition prints and merchandising.
 We aim to raise this money to support refugees through organizations like the International Rescue Committee and Human Love, a charity created by Marc Quinn specifically for this project.
-All of the proceeds will go toward supporting refugees – 50 percent will be donated to support IRC’s essential programming, and the other 50 percent will be distributed to refugee-focused initiatives determined by Marc Quinn’s charity, Human Love
+All of the proceeds will go toward supporting refugees – 50 percent (after direct costs of fundraising) will be donated to support IRC’s essential programming, and the other 50 percent will be distributed to refugee-focused initiatives determined by Marc Quinn’s charity, Human Love.
+A group of expert advisors (including refugees) will give advice on distributing the rest of the money to other refugee programmes.

 Why is Quinn doing this?